ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 You can notice that plural forms are working without any extra configuration.
 This behaves so, because c-3po works with english locale out of the box.

-### 1.6 Server setup
-...

-### ---------------------------------------
-### Step 3.
-Extracting translations
+### 2.Extract translations to the .pot file
 To be able to execute all commands from this step you need to install GNU **gettext** utility.
 (msginit, msgmerge commands should be available).
-The very generic description of h gettext translation phases are:
-1. You wrap all your literals with special functions (gettext, ngettext e.t.c).
-2. Extracting translations to .pot files (template files).
-3. Updating existing .po files with newly extracted translations from .pot.
-4. Translator adds translations to appropriate locales inside .po files.
-5. Resolving translations from .po files.

-Let's start with extraction step. c-3po will extract translations that it will find only if it has **[extract.output](configuration.md#configextractoutput-string)** setting, let's modify our webpack.config.js to be able to work in the extract mode.
+Let's extract our translations to template file (.pot). c-3po will extract translations only if it has **[extract.output](configuration.md#configextractoutput-string)** setting, let's modify our webpack.config.js to be able to work in the extract mode.